denesderhan/fstlog/README.md

 default zero means no periodic flushing.

 ```
--DFSTLOG_RESOURCE=../memory_resource/std_pmr
 -DFSTLOG_RESOURCE=../memory_resource/malloc
 ```
-- These options specify which memory resource implementation to use.
-The build process will copy memory_resource.hpp and memory_resource.cpp from your chosen directory into the source tree.
+- This option specifies a custom memory resource implementation to be used by the library.
-- By default, the library uses the std_pmr resource.
+- By default (if the option is not set), the library uses the std::pmr::memory_resource.
 However, if you need to compile without exception support, you should use the malloc resource instead.
-The pmr (and all resources) that use exceptions will abort (crash) the application on allocation failure (they are not able to throw).
+The pmr (and all resources) that rely on exceptions to signal errors will abort (crash) the application on allocation failure (they are not able to throw).
 Meanwhile the malloc resource allows the logging service to degrade gracefully.
 - Important for shared libraries: It's highly recommended to use the malloc resource when creating a shared library.